NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Figure 50.
 Edit or Select Node Name Dialog Box

-To enter a new node name, type it in the “Node Name” field near the top of the dialog.
-To select a name of a node that is already being used in the file, choose a node name from the list shown on the left of the dialog box and labeled “Other Node Names.”
-When a node name is selected from the list on the left side of the dialog box, the box near the bottom left shown as “Where Selected Other Node Name Appears in File” will display the name of the class, name of the object and name of the field for each other location in the file that node name is currently be used.
+To enter a new node name, type it in the "Node Name" field near the top of the dialog.
+To select a name of a node that is already being used in the file, choose a node name from the list shown on the left of the dialog box and labeled "Other Node Names."
+When a node name is selected from the list on the left side of the dialog box, the box near the bottom left shown as "Where Selected Other Node Name Appears in File" will display the name of the class, name of the object and name of the field for each other location in the file that node name is currently be used.

 The Other Node Names list on the left side of the dialog box may contain a very long list of node names depending on the complexity of the HVAC system.
 To help with this, four options are available just above the list titled All, Recent, Containing, and Class or Field.
 The All option shows all node names used in the file while the other options are used to narrow the list down to only certain node names.
 The Recent option shows only node names that have recently been edited.
-The Containing option shows a list on the right side of the dialog box called “Filter by Contents” which shows all of the various words used as part of node names.
+The Containing option shows a list on the right side of the dialog box called "Filter by Contents" which shows all of the various words used as part of node names.
 These words can be selected and the Other Node Names list will only show node names that contain those words.
 By selecting words from this list, the list of Other Node Names can be shortened very quickly.
 The last option, Class or Field, shows a hierarchical list on the right side titled Filter by Object or Field containing the list of classes and fields that can have node names.
 By selecting an object or a field, the Other Node Names list on the right shows only node names that are present in the selected object or field.
 This is another way of quickly shortening the list of Other Node Names so that the appropriate node name can be selected.

 Finally, the Containing Text field just above the OK button can be typed in.
 Whatever you type limits the Other Node Names list to just those characters.
 The more typed, the shorter the list becomes.
 This is another method of quickly finding the node name used in other parts of the file.
 The Containing Text field is usually used with the All option but can be used with the other display options as well.

 ### Working with Objects

-To delete an object, first click on any value for the object and then click on the “Del Obj” button.
-To add a new object, click on the “New Obj” button and a new object column with fields set to blanks, zeros, or default values will be added to the far right of the grid.
-The “Dup Obj” button is similar to “New Obj”, but copies the values of the fields of the currently selected object.
-Copying and pasting an object or groups of objects is also possible using the “Copy Obj” and “Paste Obj” buttons.
+To delete an object, first click on any value for the object and then click on the "Del Obj" button.
+To add a new object, click on the "New Obj" button and a new object column with fields set to blanks, zeros, or default values will be added to the far right of the grid.
+The "Dup Obj" button is similar to "New Obj", but copies the values of the fields of the currently selected object.
+Copying and pasting an object or groups of objects is also possible using the "Copy Obj" and "Paste Obj" buttons.
 These allow objects to be copied between files are also good for copying from files in the DataSets subdirectory.
 (Also see the Edit menu to perform these functions.)

 ### File Menu

 The File menu can be used for creating or selecting input files just like the buttons on the IDF Editor screen (see the *Creating or Selecting an Input File* section above).
 In addition, the File menu is used to save a file or exit the IDF Editor.
 More than one file can be opened at a time.

-The “File”, “Save Options” screen is shown below.
+The "File", "Save Options" screen is shown below.